National Women's Soccer League expansion: Boston Breakers disbanded (2018)

-Growth Phase: 2019–present
+Growth phase: 2019–present

-Racing Louisville FC (2021)
+Racing Louisville FC (2019–2021)

-In March 2019, discussion about Lynn Family Stadium in Louisville, Kentucky, set to open in 2020 as the new home of USLC side Louisville City FC, included discussion of a potential NWSL team, eyeing 2021 or 2022 — notable due to the existing connection between then NWSL president Amanda Duffy and the USLC side, as she had held three top-level positions within the club during her tenure there.
-By August, reports began coming out that Louisville was very close to being approved as the 10th team for the 2020 NWSL season.
-However, this was later pushed back to 2021 because of Louisville City's concerns about its transition to the new stadium, with the 2020 expansion planned to go to Sacramento instead.
-The Louisville franchise was officially announced on October 22, 2019 and unveiled as Proof Louisville FC on November 12 of that year.
-This marked the first time an NWSL franchise was announced more than five months in advance of its first game.
-However, fan backlash to the name - and to the associated rebrand of parent club Lou City FC - cause the ownership group to balk, later deciding on new name Racing Louisville FC and an entirely new crest.
+In March 2019, discussions about Lynn Family Stadium in Louisville, Kentucky, which was set to open in 2020 as the new home for USL Championship side Louisville City FC, included mentions of plans for an NWSL team by 2021 or 2022.
+This was significant due to the existing connection between NWSL's then-president Amanda Duffy and Louisville City, where Duffy had held several top-level positions.
+By August 2019, reports suggested Louisville was close to league approval for an NWSL team, initially planned for 2020.
+However, the timeline was shifted to 2021 due to concerns about Louisville City's transition to the new stadium, with Sacramento receiving the 2020 expansion spot instead.

+The official announcement for the Louisville franchise came on October 22, 2019, followed by the unveiling of the team name "Proof Louisville FC" on November 12.
+This marked the first time an NWSL team had been announced more than five months before its debut.
+However, fan backlash against the "Proof Louisville" name and the rebrand of Louisville City FC led the ownership group to rebrand the team as Racing Louisville FC, with a redesigned crest.